z-uo/pixeditor/README.md

 MacOs
 ----
-I didnt test, but it should work by installing python 2.7 an pyqt (the version for python 2.7) and run pixeditor.py
+It should work by installing python 2.7 an pyqt (the version for python 2.7) and run pixeditor.py but apparently it didn't.
+Help is welcome.

 Optionnal